undorev/chessifier/CONTRIBUTING_TRANSLATIONS.md

 ## 🌎 Contributing Translations

-Help us make Chessifier accessible to everyone by contributing a new translation or improving an existing one\!
+Help us make Pawn Appétit accessible to everyone by contributing a new translation or improving an existing one\!
 Your contributions are valuable and easy to make.

 ### How to Contribute